RasikaWarade/DRExercise/README.md

 ThreadPoolManager class creates the threadpool and assign task to worker thread Worker thread further process the text from the file

+#Limitations
+1) It is assumed that input files are relatively small and stored as strings.If they are large, there are chances of memory issues.
+2) It is assumed that named-entity file is relatively small, and stored as arraylist of strings.
+If it is large, memory issues can occur and looking up named-entity entry will become costly.
+3)The Named entity is identified by looking up in the arraylist for each occurence which gives O(n^2).